kaplayjs/kaplay-site/guides/en/expanding_kaplay/custom_components.md

 ---
 title: Custom Components
-description: Learn about create your own components for your game objects.
+description: How to create your own components in KAPLAY
 url: custom_components
 ---